mrmurphy/a-very-im-port-ant-topic/PITCHME.md

     - Service `/=` server
     - Ports `/=` HTTP + Promises

+Note:
+- Coming from JS and hearing something "as-a-service" may make me think we're talking about promises and HTTP requests
+- That's incorrect here
+- Service is not a server
+- Ports are not promises
+- They follow a different model entirely:

 ---

 # The Actor Model

+Note:
+- The actor model

 +++

 # The Actor Model

 ![](img/actor-model.jpg)

+Note:
+- The actor model?

 +++